thoughtspot/ts_rest_api_and_tml_tools/README.md

+### Want to contribute?

+- Clone repo.
+- pip install .[dev]
+- branch from master prior to commit.
+- write some code
+- commit early and often.
+- before submitting a PR, run black on your contributions. `black /path/to/my-code/ --line-length 120`

 # ts_rest_api_and_tml_tools
 ts_rest_api_and_tml_tools is a functional wrapper library for doing actions with the ThoughtSpot REST API, including flows involving TML.